 - Fat: 9 grams (5 of which are Omega-3s >> the stuff that’s good for you!)

 Not bad right?
 And the beauty of it is that you can store them in the fridge for a whole week, and grab one when you’re hungry.
 I like topping mine with fresh fruit or dried fruit, nuts, shredded coconut, hemp seeds, granola and so many more toppings.
-It makes such a great option for meal prepping too, because hey, we can’t forget about the snacks between our healthy meals.
+It makes such a great option for meal prepping too, because meal prepping includes planning for those in-between meals.